jhnwu3/BioNetGMMFit/README.md

     <!-- make sure to unzip the directory before use.
 Make sure you also have bionetgen installed, if not, look [here](https://bng-vscode-extension.readthedocs.io/en/latest/install.html).
 Or one can download a binary from Google Drive [here]() (might be missing). -->

+    and make sure to unzip the zip file.

+        unzip BNGMM_Build.zip

+3. To run BNGMM (Ubuntu and WSL Ubuntu users only)

+    ./BNGMM -h

-3. Then, make sure you're in the source directory.
+4. If you have executable errors and most likely are on a separate linux distribution (i.e redhat), make sure you're in the source directory.

-        cd /path/to/your/dir/CyGMM_DockerBuild/BNGMM/src
+        cd /path/to/your/dir/BNGMM_DockerBuild/BNGMM/src

-4. Make sure to cmake:
+5. Make sure to cmake:

         cmake .

-5. compile the executable
+6. compile the executable

         make

-6. Exit the src directory and run the options screen for all possible commands
+7. Exit the src directory and run the options screen for all possible commands

         cd ..
         ./BNGMM -h

-7. As a final note, one can take out the BNGMM executable and throw it anywhere for use in any other directory.
+8. As a final note, one can take out the BNGMM executable and throw it anywhere for use in any other directory.
 The rest of the directory can be discarded if space is a major concern.

 ## Prequisites to Compiling <a name="prq"></a>